cloudevents/sdk-ruby/README.md

 To perform a release:

- 1. Go to the GitHub Actions tab, and launch the "Prepare Release Pull Request" workflow.
+ 1. Go to the GitHub Actions tab, and launch the "Request Release" workflow.
     You can leave the input field blank.

  2. The workflow will analyze the commit messages since the last release, and open a pull request with a new version and a changelog entry.
 You can